Travel Vaccines and Advice for Iraq

 Iraq enjoys a rich, ancient history as the site of Mesopotamia, the “Land Between the Rivers”.

-The country is surrounded by Iran in the East, Syria and Jordan in the West, Saudi Arabia and Kuwait in the South, and Türkiye in the North.
+The country is surrounded by Iran in the East, Syria and Jordan in the West, Saudi Arabia and Kuwait in the South, and Turkey in the North.
 To the Southeast it also has 36 miles of coastline of the Persian Gulf.

-Major elements of Iraqi cuisine include spiced and marinated meats such as lamb and chicken, flatbread, Iraqi dates, and coffee.
+Major elements of Iraqi cuisine include spiced and marinated meats such as lamb and chicken, flatbread, Iraqi dates and coffee.

 Do I Need Vaccines for Iraq?